 Once approved, you’ll get your affiliate ID, and you can start promoting Amazon products on your blog or website.

-Just search Amazon’s website for products related to your niche site.
+Just search Amazon for products related to your niche site.
+You can get more details about how the Amazon affiliate program works right here. 👇

 How Amazon Affiliate Links Work

-- Amazon gives you a unique tracking ID, which consists of your name followed by a number
+- Amazon gives you a unique store ID, which consists of your name followed by a number

 It’ll typically look like this: